filonik/encore/README.md

 print(a, id(a), id(Foo("A")), a is Foo("A"))
 ```

-The `indexedproperty` decorator allows to define properties that behave like mutable mappings.
+The `indexedproperty` decorator allows defining properties that behave like mappings.

 ```python
 from encore import decorators